PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/AngularJS-1-and-MobX-2.md

 A transformer takes one (and only one) observable value as entry, and must return a new value computed from the parameter, and possibly from other observable values.
 As we use properties from observables, we invoke their getters.
 MobX then keeps track of these sub-observable objects.
 When a setter is invoked on one (or more) these objects, MobX knows it has to recompute the result of the transformer.
-Otherwise, since input hasn't changed, it knows output didn't change either*, so it can return the previous value, said to be memoized.
+Otherwise, since input hasn't changed, it knows output didn't change either†, so it can return the previous value, said to be memoized.
 This results in a much faster response, particularly if the operation iterates on large collections.
-* Obviously, the function must be deterministic (pure, as [functional programming](/Programming/Functional-programming-introduction/) aficionados say): for a given input, it always returns the same output.
+† Obviously, the function must be deterministic (pure, as [functional programming](/Programming/Functional-programming-introduction/) aficionados say): for a given input, it always returns the same output.
 Don't put `random()`, `getTime()` or I/O result in there!

 The above is an over-simplified description how MobX works.
 The exact mechanism is described in the article [Becoming fully reactive: an in-depth explanation of MobX](https://medium.com/@mweststrate/becoming-fully-reactive-an-in-depth-explanation-of-mobservable-55995262a254).
 MobX has optimizations making all this working very fast...
 Beside, as the core mechanism is based on accessors, it is intrinsically static: no need to scan all the observed variables / entries / properties regularly to check if there is a change, the sole fact to get or set a value is enough to trigger the mechanism.
 The other advantage is synchronicity and atomicity: changes don't have to wait for a "digest" cycle, and all changes are applied at once: no inconsistent intermediary state.